seleneledain/forest_drought_forecasting/modelling/README.md

 The library is build on [PyTorch](www.pytorch.org), a Python deep learning library, and [PyTorch Lightning](https://www.pytorchlightning.ai/), a PyTorch wrapper reducing boilerplate code and adding functionality to scale experiments.

-There is three main components:
+There are three main components:

     1. Model - plain PyTorch models just implementing simple forward passes.
     2. Setting - Dataset and Metrics for a particular problem